 The Society anticipates that the paper on which the Lecture was based will be published in the Australian Law Journal.

-On 16 November 2011 Dr Shaunnagh Dorsett of UTS delivered the 2011 Forbes Lecture (entitled “Adapting Law to Circumstances of the Colony: The First Supreme Court Rules of New South Wales and New Zealand”) in the Common Room of the NSW Bar Association.
+On 16 November 2011 Dr Shaunnagh Dorsett of UTS delivered the 2011 Forbes Lecture titled “Adapting Law to Circumstances of the Colony: The First Supreme Court Rules of New South Wales and New Zealand” in the Common Room of the NSW Bar Association.
 Associate Professor Dorsett was introduced by Emeritus Professor Bruce Kercher, with Bernard Coles QC (the President of the NSW Bar Association) serving as Master of Ceremonies.
 The paper on which the Lecture was published as “Procedural Innovation: The First Supreme Court Rules of New South Wales and New Zealand” (2011) 35 Aust Bar Rev 128.

 The Lecture provided an occasion to celebrate the success of Lisa’s Settler Sovereignty: Jurisdiction and Indigenous People in America and Australia, 1788-1836 (Harvard University Press, 2010).
 In 2008 it won the Thomas J Wilson Memorial Prize awarded by Harvard University Press for “outstanding content, style and mode of presentation” of a “first book” approved by that publisher for publication.
 In 2010 it won two further awards.
 First, it won the 2010 NSW Premier’s Prize for the best general history book.
 Subsequently it was awarded the 2010 Littleton-Griswold Prize for the best book in any subject on the history of American law and society, awarded by the American Historical Association.

-On 5 November 2009 Associate Professor Mark Lunney of UNE, delivered the 2009 Forbes Lecture (entitled “the History of the Law of Tort in Australia”) in the Common Room of the NSW Bar Association.
+On 5 November 2009 Associate Professor Mark Lunney of UNE, delivered the 2009 Forbes Lecture, titled “the History of the Law of Tort in Australia” in the Common Room of the NSW Bar Association.
 He was introduced by the Hon Justice Michael J Slattery with the Hon John Hamilton QC as MC on the night.
-Professor Lunney’s paper was published in (2010) 33 Aust Bar Rev 77 as “Federation and Beyond: What the History of Australian Tort Law can tell us”.

 Forbes Lecture 2008